Table of Contents

 2. Keeps Skin Hydrated

-The seeds of mustard also enhance the hydration system of the skin.
-If blended rightly with aloe vera and lemon juice, it makes for an unbeatable remedy that removes all impurities from the face and nourishes it deeply (3).
+The seeds of mustard also enhance the skin’s hydration system.
+If blended rightly with aloe vera and lemon juice, it makes for an unbeatable remedy that sincerely removes all impurities from the face and nourishes it (3).

 13. Slows Down Aging

-Mustard seeds are a wonderful source of compounds like carotene and lutein.
+Mustard seeds are an excellent source of compounds like carotene and lutein.
 It is also a powerhouse of vitamins (A, C, and K).
-Together these nutrients turn the spice into a potent antioxidant that prevents skin damage, tightens up the skin, and makes it smoother (4).
+Together, these nutrients turn the spice into a potent antioxidant that prevents skin damage, tightens the skin, and makes it smoother (4).

 14. Combats Skin Infections

-Mustard is rich in sulfur, which has very strong anti-fungal properties.
+Mustard is rich in sulfur, which has potent anti-fungal properties.
 This helps in fighting against rashes and skin infections effectively (5).
 The spice is also quite effective in treating certain skin conditions like contact dermatitis, psoriasis, etc.

 3 Mustard Facial Scrubs to Try at Home

-Now that you are aware of various benefits of mustard seeds for the skin to bank on, it is time to try some simple facial mustard scrubs at home.
-Exfoliation is the key to blemish-free, flawless skin, and practicing it 2-3 times a week is absolutely necessary.
+Now that you know the benefits of mustard seeds for the skin to bank on, it is time to try some simple facial mustard scrubs at home.
+Exfoliation is the key to blemish-free, flawless skin; practicing it 2-3 times a week is necessary.
 The following recipes will not only eliminate the impurities from the skin but also reveal the fresh layer of cells underneath:

 1. Mustard Seeds, Rosewater, and Essential Oils

-For effective exfoliation of the skin, mix mustard seeds with rosewater and a few essential oils of your choice.
+Mix mustard seeds with rosewater and essential oils for effective skin exfoliation.
 Apply the smooth mixture on your face, neck, and hands.
 Massage gently in the anticlockwise direction to get rid of all the impurities.
-Keep it on for 10-15 minutes and then, wash off with plain water.
+Keep it on for 10-15 minutes, then wash off with plain water.
 Pat dry and enjoy the well-moisturized, flawless skin.

 2. Mustard Seeds and Aloe Vera

-Another mustard facial scrub that is equally effective in the skin cleanup process is the mustard and aloe vera mixture.
-Mix some mustard seeds with fresh aloe vera gel and massage your face with it for 10-15 minutes.
-The seeds will remove the dead cells while the aloe vera gel will moisturize your skin intensely in a natural manner.
+Another mustard facial scrub equally effective in skin cleanup is the mustard and aloe vera mixture.
+Mix some mustard seeds with fresh aloe vera gel and massage your face for 10-15 minutes.
+The seeds will remove the dead cells, while the aloe vera gel will moisturize your skin naturally.

 3. Mustard Seeds, Yogurt, Honey, Cornflour, and Lemon Juice

-Blend together mustard seeds, yogurt, lemon juice, honey, and cornflour with a little amount of water and make a smooth paste of medium consistency.
+Blend mustard seeds, yogurt, lemon juice, honey, and cornflour with a bit of water and make a smooth paste of medium consistency.
 Apply it evenly to your facial skin and allow it to dry for 20-25 minutes.
 Then, rinse away with clean water and get gorgeously glowing skin at once.

 Hair Benefits of Mustard

-If you think that mustard can only take care of your skin cells, let us tell you that it is a versatile item that can healthify and beautify your hair too.
+If you think that mustard can only take care of your skin cells, let us tell you that it is a versatile item that can also healthify and beautify your hair.
 Check out below the hair benefits offered by the spice:

-- Mustard comes loaded with fatty acids, which condition the hair strands profoundly and impart natural shine and bounce to them.
+- Mustard comes loaded with fatty acids, which profoundly condition the hair strands and impart natural shine and bounce.

 - It has very high amounts of essential vitamins and minerals, which make hair fibers stronger and reduce hair fall to a great extent.

-- Plenty of vitamin A in mustard oil helps in stimulating hair follicles as well as promoting faster hair growth (6).
+- Plenty of vitamin A in mustard oil helps stimulate hair follicles and promotes hair growth (6).

 Health Benefits of Mustard

-Nutritious mustard has numerous health benefits and knowing them will help you steer clear of a number of diseases.
+Nutritious mustard has numerous health benefits, and knowing them will help you avoid several diseases.
 We have mentioned the health benefits of mustard here:

-- Soluble dietary fibers in mustard enhance digestion followed by the overall metabolism of the body, which leads to better bowel movements.
+- Soluble dietary fibers in mustard enhance digestion, followed by the body’s overall metabolism, which leads to better bowel movements.
 (7)

-- If there is any kind of congestion in the respiratory system, mustard may help in relieving it effectively.
-It also prevents the attacks of asthma due to the presence of minerals like magnesium, copper, iron, and selenium in it.
+- If there is any congestion in the respiratory system, mustard may help relieve it effectively.
+It also prevents asthma attacks due to the presence of minerals like magnesium, copper, iron, and selenium.
 (8)

-- The same minerals in mustard also help in keeping blood pressure levels under control.
+- The same minerals in mustard also help control blood pressure levels.
 They are even effective in providing relief during the phase of menopause.
 (9)

 - Mustard has compounds like glucosinolates and myrosinase, which may protect against different types of cancer by inhibiting the growth of cancer cells (10), (11), (12), (13).

-- As mustard works as a natural anti-inflammatory agent, using it can make you relaxed by soothing your muscle aches and pain.
+- As mustard is a natural anti-inflammatory agent, it can relax you by soothing muscle aches and pains.

 Read Also – DIY Homemade Face Scrub Recipes for Acne and Oily Skin